silshack/fall2013/_posts/epeele/2013-11-12-cat-and-mouse.md

 categories:  post
 ---

-To change starpusher, I decided to go with something near and dear to my heart:$
+To change starpusher, I decided to go with something awesome:  cats.
+Instead of having a princess pushing stars around, I have a cat pushing around a ball of yarn.
+To do this I had the two pictures, one of a black cat and one a ball of yarn to the IMAGESDICT file as such:

 ```
                  IMAGESDICT = {'uncovered goal': pygame.image.load('RedSelector$